What does ESFP stand for?

 Entertainers put a lot of weight into what other people think, especially their close friends and family.
 Paying too much attention to what others think can cause ESFPs to not focus on what they really want in a relationship and partner.

-Although two emotionally healthy individuals of any MBTI type can enjoy a fulfilling relationship, some are more complementary to the entertainer than others.
+Although two emotionally healthy individuals of any personality type can enjoy a fulfilling relationship, some are more complementary to the entertainer than others.
 ESFPs are naturally drawn to partners that share their live-in-the-moment approach to life.
 However, ESFPs should also be looking for a partner that balances their extroversion, such as a personality type that is dominated by Introversion and Sensing.
 Both the ISTJ and ISFJ personality types tend to make the best partners for ESFPs.

 As a parent